• Skip to primary navigation

 • 2 teaspoons vanilla extract

-• 1 orange for zesting and juicing (you’ll want to reserve half of the zest for the frosting)
+• 1 orange for zesting and juicing reserve half of the zest for the frosting

 Whipped Cream Cheese Frosting

-• ½ cup (8 tablespoons) butter, softened at room-temperature
+• ½ cup unsalted butter softened butter (8 tablespoons)

 • 1 teaspoon vanilla extract